GuoweiHe/Insight-Coding-Challenge-Anomaly-Detection/README.md

 ### Step 2
-Read the file "stream_log.json" line by line.
+Read the file `stream_log.json` line by line.
-1. For each new 'purchase' event, find the D degree social network of the user.
+1. For each new purchase event, find the `D`th degree social network of the user.

    Breadth first search algorithm is used to gather the user's friends.
-The user's friends are gathered first (degree 1), then from his      friend find his friend of friend, and then find his friend of friend of friend ......
+The user's direct friends are gathered first, then from his friend find his "friend of friend", and then find his "friend of friend of friend", and so

-2. After the user's `D` degree social nerwork is found, mean and stardard deviation are calculated.
+2. After the user's `D`th degree social nerwork is found, mean and stardard deviation are calculated.

    Since each person's purchase list has already sorted from old to new, when we search newest elements, we can just start the search from the end of each purchase's purchase list.
-We stop the search until we can T latest purchase events or there is no more events to look at.
+We stop the search until we get `T` latest purchase events or there is no more event.

-If the new purchase is greater than mean + 3* sd, the event will be written to flagged_purchases.json.
+If the new purchase is greater than `mean + 3 * sd`, the event will be written to `flagged_purchases.json`.